 Lastly, Lingo has a brand guidelines tool called Brand Style Guide which is also designed to work with their own digital asset management solution.
 Lingo’s tool features analytics and Figma integration, and a limited set of content blocks but enough to cover all the necessities.

-But as noted, online brand guidelines are not ideal for all purposes and end-user needs.
+Of course, an online brand guidelines approach is not ideal for all purposes and end-user needs.
 They're not practical for communicating dense amounts of information, such as extended specifications needed by some production teams.
 They might also not be the preferred format for people who need to reference the same information frequently, such as color formulas.
 With external vendors it may not be possible or desirable to share certain brand information through creating new logins to your brand center.
 Lastly, you might have specialized brand information that isn’t for such a broad audience that it warrants creating a whole new section of online brand guidelines, but for which you still need documentation.
 These are all use cases for PDF guidelines.

-A newer innovation Supermoon is increasingly employing is to build guidelines directly into Figma, the popular UI design application recently acquired by Adobe.
-Distributed digital collaboration is key to how we all work today, and Figma is designed specifically for that.
-It is an incredibly powerful tool when used well, in particular for digital product teams and digitally-driven companies.
+A newer approach is to build guidelines directly into Figma.
+Smooth, distributed digital collaboration is a key feature of Figma, making it ideal for modern teams.
+It's an incredibly powerful tool when used well, in particular for digital product teams and digitally-driven companies that need to iterate rapidly.

-Figma allows designers to load core strategic visual identity elements like brand colors and typography into reusable UI design system components such as button styles, graphical elements and icons, which can in turn be further iterated on and exported by developers when approved for digital production.
-Building your brand guidelines directly into Figma can therefore create an efficiency by removing the need for separate UI guidelines documentation.
+Figma allows designers to load core strategic identity elements like brand colors and typography into UI design system components such as button styles and icons, which can in turn be further iterated on and exported by developers for digital production.
+The workflow from Figma to Webflow or Figma to Framer is comparatively seamless, making it even more interesting as an option.
+Building your brand guidelines directly into Figma can create other efficiencies by removing the need for separate UI guidelines documentation, since you can also export frames to hard copies if needed.

-A key feature of Figma is that by revising the "parent" or original component, all other component instances are automatically updated in real time.
-This vastly reduces the risk that users are exposed to an outdated example of the element or asset.
-Of course, controlling the process is more accessible to people who know how to use Figma expertly, and access permission may be restricted, so having a PDF version at hand for non-Figma users can still be important.
+A key advantage of Figma for complex organizations is that if a designer revises an original parent component, all other component instances are automatically updated in the system.
+This reduces the risk that users are exposed to an outdated example of the element or asset.

-Figma provides a level of free access, handy for reviewers who don't need to get their hands too dirty.
-Licenses are needed for team members who are designing screens and pages in the app.
+Figma provides a level of free access, handy for reviewers.
+Licenses are needed for team members who are designing screens and prototypes in the app.

-Most companies today benefit from the combination of online brand guidelines and a PDF guidelines document for the reasons detailed above.
-Digitally-focused companies can additionally create efficiencies from a guidelines system built in Figma, so that they can utilize brand components built natively into the file.
+Most companies today benefit from a combination of online brand guidelines and a PDF guidelines document for the reasons detailed above.
+Digitally-focused companies can additionally create efficiencies from a guidelines system documented in Figma, so that they can utilize brand components built natively into the file.

 Within the digital space there are numerous options, and the landscape is ever changing.
-We're more than happy to discuss your specific situation and brand management needs, to determine what solution (or combination of solutions) is most effective for you.
+We're more than happy to chat about your specific situation and brand management needs, to determine what solution (or combination of solutions) is most effective for you.